 One of the main things to do in Mondulkiri is visiting the Elephant Sanctuary, just do your research before you go.
 I’m a personal believer that elephants are our friends and not meant for hard labour or joy rides for sweaty tourists.
 Expect accommodation here to be very low-key, take a look at the Mayura Hill Hotel & Resort and grab a bite to eat at Cafe Phka and Mondulkiri Pizza.
 Be sure to visit the Bousra Falls and, if you’re game, take a private motorcycle tour around the hills.

 6. Prasat Preach Vihear

 There’s one very good reason to visit Prasat Preach Vihear and that is to visit the incredible temple sitting atop the Dangkrek Mountains.
 This spot forms one heck of a post, marking the border between Cambodia and Thailand.
-The crumbling ruins really are a site to behold, with part of the temple seemingly falling off the cliff.
+The crumbling ruins really are a sight to behold, with part of the temple seemingly falling off the cliff.
 The temple is thought to be some 300 years old and offers unbeatable views of Northern Cambodia.